 Ultimately, the key outcome of MLOps is a high quality model that you can rely on to do what you need it to do.
 MLOps also gives you the ability to observe changes that are happening with your models, so that negative impacts can be caught and adjusted before going into production.
-There are, of course, many benefits of MLOps, but these two key outcomes are the most important for your model performance management.
+There are, of course, many benefits of MLOps, but these two key outcomes are the most important for ML success.

 What is MLOps technology?